edbkei/QVDE/README.md

 - v1.1.0: Accuracy 92.0%, Recall 90.0%, F1 0.892, 500 samples

 Winner: v1.2.0 🏆 (Better in every metric!)

+Note: If metrics are good ==> Proceed to inference testing, otherwise are bad ==> Retrain with more/better data.

 ## 📊 Usage